sohan/aws-vertica/README.md

        aws_secret_access_key=<your_key>

 ### Other Config
-Move `.fabricrc.sample` to `.fabricrc`, and update the config as follows:
+Copy `.fabricrc.sample` to `.fabricrc`, and update the config as follows:

  * `region`: your ec2 region
+ * `ami`: a CentOS 6 AMI either PV or HVM depending on your `instance_type`
+ * `instance_type`: ec2 instance type. take note of whether it supports PV or HVM, and adjust your ami accordingly.
  * `cluster_name`: name you want your cluster tagged as
  * `key_pair`: the name of your ec2 key pair
  * `key_filename`: identity file to ssh into ec2